 Diseases and their prevention are important for the UPSC exam.
 They are covered under the general science and health segments of the UPSC syllabus.
 In this article, you can read about the parasitic disease Lymphatic Filariasis.

-Lymphatic Filariasis also called elephantiasis is a vector borne disease, spread by the bite of mosquitoes and black flies.
-It is a parasitic disease caused by the filial worms (parasitic worms).
-In the human body, the disease parasite is acquired during childhood causing a gradual damage in lymphatic system.
+Lymphatic Filariasis also called elephantiasis is a vector-borne disease, spread by the bite of mosquitoes and black flies.
+It is a parasitic disease caused by filial worms (parasitic worms).
+In the human body, the disease parasite is acquired during childhood causing gradual damage in the lymphatic system.
 The larvae of the filial worms can live in the human body without showing any symptoms for up to 8 years.

 When the mosquitoes bite human beings, the larva gets deposited into the skin.
 These worms mature into adults and breed, causing damage to the lymph system.
 The microfilariae (baby worms) then enter into the bloodstream.
 When the mosquito bites an infected human being it carries the parasite which matures into larvae inside the mosquito.

-The World Health Organisation (WHO) estimates that about 1 billion people in 54 countries are at a risk of developing the disease.
-Bangladesh, Nigeria, Indonesia and India have 70% of disease burden.
-India alone accounts for 40% of the world’s disease burden with about 500 million people at a risk of contracting the disease.
+The World Health Organisation (WHO) estimates that about 1 billion people in 54 countries are at risk of developing the disease.
+Bangladesh, Nigeria, Indonesia, and India have 70% of the disease burden.
+India alone accounts for 40% of the world’s disease burden with about 500 million people at risk of contracting the disease.
 About 31 million microfilaraemics and 23 million symptomatic filariasis cases have been recorded.

 Measures taken by the Indian government to eradicate the disease

-Since 2004, the government has undertaken mass administration of drug (preventive medication) to the entire population in the areas where the disease is endemic whether or not they show symptoms of Filariasis.
-The Mass Drug Administration is being carried out as a part of “Filariasis Free India” programme.
-Under the programme, the population is being administered to the entire population excluding terminally ill individuals, pregnant women and children below the age of 2 years.
+Since 2004, the government has undertaken mass administration of the drug (preventive medication) to the entire population in the areas where the disease is endemic whether or not they show symptoms of Filariasis.
+The Mass Drug Administration is being carried out as a part of the “Filariasis Free India” programme.
+Under the programme, the entire population is being administered excluding terminally ill individuals, pregnant women, and children below the age of 2 years.

 Lymphatic Filariasis Treatment